Expected Utility Without Assuming Continuity: Relation to other Continuity Axioms

-Independent Points, \ref{Axiom: IP}, is an axiom quite different from existing continuity axioms, such as strong continuity, mixture continuity, the Archimedean axiom or (weak Wold-)solvability, cf.\ \citep{ozbek2024expected,ghosh2023continuity} for the definitions.
-In fact, \ref{Axiom: IP} may hold while all other continuity axioms fail, as the following example shows.
+Indifferent Points, \ref{Axiom: IP}, is a weaker axiom than many existing continuity axioms, such as Strong Continuity, Mixture Continuity, the Archimedean axiom, Weak Continuity or (weak Wold-)Solvability.
+The definitions can all be found in \citep{ozbek2024expected,ghosh2023continuity}.
+The following example shows that \ref{Axiom: IP} can hold while all continuity axioms mentioned above fail.